 Carrying through the idea that site optimization begins at the beginning, the first SEO step is to register your site’s domain.
 The domain name should be chosen with an eye to the keywords around which your site is or will be, constructed.
 Ideally, the domain actually contains core keywords.
 Searching for .com domain names can be discouraging.
 With the Web 10 years old, most of the obvious .com names have been long taken.
 But as an obsessive domain-checker, I can tell you that imagination and brain-wracking persistence

 can locate that elusive name.

 The best domain from an optimization viewpoint is one that incorporates your chosen keywords.
-You should probably ignore gigantic success stories Yahoo!, eBay, Amazon, and Google, whose domain names (and company names) have little contextual meaning.
+You should probably ignore the gigantic success stories of Yahoo!, eBay, Amazon, and Google, whose domain names (and company names) have little contextual meaning.
 If you own technology or a business model as groundbreaking and earthshaking as each of these companies deploys, you can get cute with the domain name, too.

 For most businesses, the domain name should convey the subject at hand.
 The relevance factor in the domain name isn’t about making it easy for visitors to remember you, although that doesn’t hurt.
 You should choose a domain name that contains your keyword(s) for the Google spider, which looks hard at domains as indicators of relevance.

 The spider’s needs in this matter outweigh your visitors’ needs.
 Accordingly, throw out the old-school optimizing rule that .com is a more valuable extension than .net, .biz, or the others.
 Although it’s better to have a perfect domain name as a .com than another extension, Google’s spider treats .net, .org, .biz, and other domain extensions the same as the .com extension.
 As little as it cares about the domain extension, Googlebot does care about domain names matching page content, and it rewards that correlation.